Wealthy Londoners race underground before basement bonanza ends

 Resident groups around London have grown increasingly angry about basement extensions causing noise and disturbance during construction, traffic problems, vermin, and fear developments will impact structural stability of nearby buildings.

-"There were just no rules and we've had quite a few accidents, such as a skip (dumpster) cracking through the street and water leaking into neighboring properties," said Randa Hanna, spokeswoman for the Belgravia Residents' Association.
+"There were just no rules and we've had quite a few accidents, such as a skip cracking through the street and water leaking into neighbouring properties," said Randa Hanna, spokeswoman for the Belgravia Residents' Association.

 "There really has been an astronomical rise in the number of basement developments, many of which were not monitored properly, and introducing some rules is a step forward."